Information Technology- Bachelor of Science in Information Technology

 For information, contact the CIT Department Office on the Hamilton campus at 301 Mosler Hall, 513-785-3132.

 The Bachelor of Science in Information Technology with a major in Information Technology (BSIT) is a broad program of study that prepares students to support the computing infrastructures and needs of individuals and organizations across a variety of domains.
 Information Technology professionals apply their skills and knowledge to provide technological solutions for those using systems to produce, store, retrieve, analyze and send information.
-The BSIT program provides a broad foundation of knowledge in IT problem solving, web applications, ethics, databases, human computer interaction, and a deeper area of specialization including agile management, cybersecurity, software development, or a self designed option (approval required).
+The BSIT program provides a broad foundation of knowledge in IT problem solving, web applications, ethics, databases, human computer interaction, and a deeper area of focus including agile management, software development, or a self designed option (approval required).
 Students who graduate from this program will have a strong skill set that includes agile practices and ICAgile professional certification(s).
-Following completion of foundation courses, students select an area of specialization of their choice.
-The program culminates with a two-course capstone sequence where students will design and complete a significant IT project in their area of specialization.
+In addition to the core courses, students select a focus area.
+The program culminates with a two-course capstone sequence where students will design and complete a significant IT project that highlights their focus area.

 Curriculum Requirements